AndrewBrinker/talks/cool.md

 do with concurrency.

 One of the major problems in concurrency is the issue of _shared state_.
-When values can modified by two threads running simultaneously it is very easy to create _data races_, where the result is based on the order in which the threads complete.
+When values can be modified by two threads running simultaneously it is very easy to create _data races_, where the result is based on the order in which the threads complete.